Collections Without the Boxing

 public bool Contains(T item) { if (item == null) { for (int i = 0; i < _size; i++) { if (_items[i] == null) { return true; } } return false; } EqualityComparer<T> @default = EqualityComparer<T>.Default; for (int j = 0; j < _size; j++) { if (@default.Equals(_items[j], item)) { return true; } } return false; }

-type can’t be null, so we’re really just looking at the second part of the function.
-Let’s start by looking at the Equals
+Our IntStruct type can’t be null, so we’re really just looking at the second part of the function.
+Let’s start by looking at the Equals method:

 public abstract bool Equals(T x, T y);

-is implemented in derived classes.
-To see those, let’s look at the EqualityComparer<T>.Default
+EqualityComparer is an abstract class, so Equals is implemented in derived classes.
+To see those, let’s look at the EqualityComparer<T>.Default property:

 [Serializable] [TypeDependency("System.Collections.Generic.ObjectEqualityComparer`1")] public abstract class EqualityComparer<T> : IEqualityComparer, IEqualityComparer<T> { private static volatile EqualityComparer<T> defaultComparer; public static EqualityComparer<T> Default { get { EqualityComparer<T> equalityComparer = defaultComparer; if (equalityComparer == null) { equalityComparer = (defaultComparer = CreateComparer()); } return equalityComparer; } } }